Terunofuji returns, joins perfect Summer Basho start for ozeki

 No. 3 Bulgarian Aoiyama, a title contender in March, is out with injury as is No. 15 Midorifuji.
 No. 14 Ryuden will sit out the meet after he was found to have violated the Japan Sumo Association's COVID-19 guidelines.

-This will be the second 15-day meet to open without spectators following last year’s Spring Grand Sumo Tournament in March, moved from its usual home in Osaka to Tokyo and held entirely behind closed doors due to the virus.
+This will be the second 15-day meet to open without spectators following last year's Spring Grand Sumo Tournament in March in Osaka, held entirely behind closed doors due to the virus.

 The Summer meet — canceled last year — will be held without spectators for the first three days before allowing up to 5,000 fans inside the venue from the fourth day onward.